clifford2/nextgen_ansible_advanced_homework/README.md

 - Once provisioned, connect to the **Homework** lab's `control` host:
 	- `ssh <user-id>@control.<guid>.example.opentlc.com`
 - Switch to root: `sudo -i`
-- Copy your OPENTLC private key to `/root/.ssh/mykey.pem`, and set permissions to 0400.
+- Copy your OPENTLC private key (for the public key in [account.opentlc.com](https://account.opentlc.com/account/)) to `/root/.ssh/mykey.pem`, and set permissions to 0400.
 - Fork this git repo: `git clone https://github.com/clifford2/nextgen_ansible_advanced_homework.git && cd nextgen_ansible_advanced_homework`
 - Copy the `labrc` file from the cloned repo to your home directory, and edit it to fill in the required *sensitive* information
 - Set the environment variables from this file: `source ~/labrc`